Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_icg_webform_creation.md

 * Namespace of new object: "apwiw" [example only]
 * Ensure that whatever namespace you choose is allowable in the collection you specified above under "Collections filter".
 [NOTE: Not sure this is true.
 That is, does Solr need it for searching.
 Still TBD.]
 * Click "Save configuration" (button).

+**Enabling webforms on only certain objects**

+* If you want links to the webform to appear on only Islandora pages for only certain objects, you need to indicate this when editing the “Islandora settings” page.
+Look for “Add a link to” and select "Only those objects that are manually tagged for this webform".
+* Then you need to navigate to each Islandora object display page on which you want a link to the webform to appear and click the link to force the appearance of a link to a webform on that specific object page.
+  * add webform link: "Go to web form" (wording may vary)

 ***